 1d.
 Don’t offer them “Firework Games”

 Firework Game – A game that is awesome and bright in the beginning when it comes out.
 But then it just fades away and is gone for good.
+(Not to be confused with a game that is about actual Fireworks such as Hanabi!)

 This term is commonly used in the board game publishing industry and are games that they don’t like to produce.
 It makes sense because as a business, a board game publisher wants games that will continue to bring in money over time.
 Not a game that looks awesome at first but then goes away.